 There are certain things that become a part of a home cook's arsenal: a good roast chicken, some killer scrambled eggs, a perfect apple pie.
 Knowing how to make a roux should be at the top of this list.
 A roux is a simple two-ingredient mixture that can thicken sauces and stews.
-From a smooth, creamy béchamel to the base of a gumbo -- not to mention your Thanksgiving gravy -- a roux is a technique to master, to love.
-It can be intimidating due to the ease with which it can be burned -- and ruined -- but it's nothing that a little practice can't resolve.
+From a smooth, creamy béchamel for pot pies and macaroni and cheese—not to mention your Thanksgiving gravy—a roux is a technique to master and to love.
+It can be intimidating due to the ease with which it can be burned—and ruined—but it's nothing that a little practice can't resolve.

 A roux is paste that is used as a thickener.
-It is simply flour cooked in fat.
+It is simply flour cooked in fat, such as butter.
 As the proteins in the flour are heated, they expand and disperse evenly throughout the liquid that they are mixed with.
 Raw flour can be used as a thickening agent; however, cooking the flour first takes away the floury taste, gives the roux a nutty flavor, and creates a more even and smooth texture.

 At first, the mixture will be fairly liquid but keep stirring.
 As it continues to cook, it will thicken into a more paste-like substance.
 Soon, the color will begin to deepen.

-Once your roux is browned to your liking, add hot stock or milk, continuing to whisk vigorously.
+Once your roux is browned to your liking, add warm or room temperature stock or milk, continuing to whisk vigorously.
 It's important that the liquid and roux are similar temperatures.
 Otherwise, adding a very cold liquid to the very hot roux will cause it to get lumpy.
-And then voila, your sauce!
+And then voila, your sauce is ready!

 Recipes That Call for a Roux